23rd government of Ireland: Attorney General

 On 12 January 1993 Harry Whelehan SC was appointed by the president as Attorney General on the nomination of the Taoiseach.
 He resigned as Attorney General on 11 November 1994 on his nomination as President of the High Court (a position he would serve in for only two days).
 On 11 November 1994, Eoghan Fitzsimons SC was appointed by the president as Attorney General on the nomination of the Taoiseach.

-Ministers of State
+Ministers of state

-On 12 January 1993, the Government on the nomination of the Taoiseach appointed Noel Dempsey to the post of Minister for State at the Department of the Taoiseach with special responsibility as Government Chief Whip.
-On 14 January 1993, the Government on the nomination of the Taoiseach appointed the other Ministers of State.

 Confidence in the government

 After the sum of European Structural and Investment Funds allocated to Ireland was lower than previously announced, a motion of no confidence was proposed in the government.
 This was then debated on 28 October 1993 as a motion of confidence in the government, proposed by the Taoiseach.
 It was approved by a vote of 94 to 55.

 Resignation of government

 In November 1994, the Attorney General, Harry Whelehan was nominated by the government as President of the High Court.
 It emerged that he had failed to expedite the extradition of Fr Brendan Smyth to Northern Ireland for sexual offences committed against children.
 The appointment of Whelehan to the court despite this led to a motion of no confidence in the government.
 Reynolds responded on 16 November by proposing a motion reaffirming the confidence of the Dáil in the Taoiseach and the Government.

 On the following day, 17 November, Labour withdrew from the government and Reynolds resigned as Taoiseach.
 The motion of confidence in the government was withdrawn.
 Reynolds and the Fianna Fáil ministers continued to carry on their duties until their successors were appointed on 15 December.